Spread of the corona virus in OmanCurrently: 6.1 new infections per day per 100,000 inhabitants

-The inhabitants of Oman are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Oman are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By November 25th, 2020, 122579 infected persons and 1391 deaths have been reported in the country.
-The first confirmed infections were reported on February 25th, 2020, which is the date of the official notification.
+By March 1st, 2021, 141808 infected persons and 1577 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on October 5th with 2,685 new infected persons.

 Weight and size